 - Final Fantasy Crystal Chronicles: Echoes of Time has a forgiving gem system that works well with character customization.
 All equipment has one or more slots.
 Using equipment in battle increases its level.
 When it's level 3 it can be destroyed to produce a "Jewel".
 Jewels can be added and removed for a small fee.
 Some Jewels increase the level cap of equipment, and equipment produce two and three Jewels at levels 10 and 20 respectively.
 After beating the game for the first time, the player will have several Jewels and Armors to specialize their characters.

 - Geneforge implemented a simple version of this from the third game onwards, along with Item Crafting.
 Almost every item can take one and only one gem, with the exceptions taking no gems because they're so powerful anyway.

-- Ratchet & Clank: Deadlocked uses this.
-Each weapon has several slots for Alpha mods, which upgrade mundane things like damage, firing rate, and accuracy, and one slot for an Omega mod, which adds an odd effect like napalm, electric shock, or Baleful Polymorphism.
+- Ratchet: Deadlocked uses this.
+Each weapon has 10 slots for Alpha mods, which upgrade mundane things like firing rate, accuracy, and money, and one slot for an Omega mod, which adds an odd effect like napalm, electric shock, or Baleful Polymorphism.

 - Pangya equipment (y'know, golf clubs and clothes) features these.